What optical materials work best in the IR (infrared)?

 Zinc selenide (ZnSe) is another common material that is used in both visible and IR (MWIR & LWIR) from 0.45 to 21μm.
 It is a light-yellow solid compound comprised of zinc and selenium.
 It is very similar to zinc sulfide, but has a slightly higher refractive index and is structurally weaker

-Zinc Sulfide (ZnS) performs best between 8 to 12µm region.
+Zinc sulfide (ZnS) performs best between 8 to 12µm region.
 Although a lower cost relative to ZnSe, it does not have the longer transmission range.
 As a strong and stable material, ZnSe has high resistance to particulate abrasion making it an ideal solution for IR windows on aircraft platforms.

 best glass for IR, IR optics, Germanium, Zinc Selenide, IR fused silica, CaF2 optics,